 If the Robomow RX12 is a bit too barebones for you, the WORX WG794 Landroid is a good alternative.

-The only thing it lacks is remote connectivity via Bluetooth, WiFi, for GSM.
+The only thing it lacks is remote connectivity via Bluetooth and WiFi.

 The Landroid is certainly no Husqvarna, but it does a pretty good job on small to midsize lawns.
 The maximum recommended cutting area is 1/4 acre.

 One thing we love about the Landroid is how easily it handles complicated lawns.

 Using what the manufacturer calls AIA technology, it intelligently navigates narrow and intricate areas of the lawn to make sure every inch is covered.